Nikon D5100 vs D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5200 does not offer wifi capability.
+In contrast, the D5100 does not provide wifi capability.

 Both the D5100 and the D5500 have been discontinued, but can regularly be found used on eBay.
 The D5100 was replaced by the Nikon D5200, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is the Nikon D5100 better than the Nikon D5500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.